awsdocs/amazon-sagemaker-developer-guide/doc_source/adapt-training-container.md

 ## Step 5: Push the container to Amazon Elastic Container Registry \(Amazon ECR\)<a name="byoc-training-step5"></a>

-1. After you successfully run the local mode test, you can push the docker container to [Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html) and use it to run training jobs\.
+1. After you successfully run the local mode test, you can push the Docker container to [Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html) and use it to run training jobs\.

    Run the following command lines in a notebook cell\.